ferdikoomen/openapi-typescript-codegen/README.md

 `openapi --input ./spec.json --output ./dist --client node`

 This will generate a client that uses [`node-fetch`](https://www.npmjs.com/package/node-fetch) internally.
-However, in order to compile and run this client, you will need to install the `node-fetch@2.x` dependencies:
+However, in order to compile and run this client, you might need to install the `node-fetch@2.x` dependencies:

 ```
+npm install @types/node-fetch@2.x --save-dev
-npm install node-fetch --save-dev
+npm install node-fetch@2.x --save-dev
-npm install form-data --save-dev
+npm install form-data@4.x --save-dev
 ```

 In order to compile the project and resolve the imports, you will need to enable the `allowSyntheticDefaultImports`